 What should I do with my old credit card statements?

 Once you’ve checked your receipts against your credit card statements, shred the statements before throwing them away.
-That way no one will be able to get your account number by digging through your trash.
+That way no one will be able to get your account number by digging through your trash or recycling.

 What if I find my credit card after I’ve reported it missing?